 The Department of Geological Sciences, through excellence in teaching and research, advances understanding and appreciation of the Earth and its resources, structure, processes and history.
 The department works to create an informed and scientifically literate public, capable of making the choices required for a sustainable future, and are dedicated to educating the next generation of leading Earth and planetary scientists.
 Through basic research into minerals, sediments, rocks, fossils, natural fluids and gases, and landforms, their faculty and students further understanding of the past, present, and future whole Earth system, including linkages between the solid Earth, and its enveloping hydrosphere, atmosphere, and biosphere.

 The University of Colorado Boulder is located in a region having the greatest concentration of geophysical researchers in the nation and perhaps the world, which has elevated the department to one of worldwide prominence.
-It has maintained a reputation of excellence and world-wide acclaim for more than 100 years with its graduate program ranked in the top 20 in the nation, “geosciences” and "earth sciences" more broadly both ranked #1 in the world by the most recent U.S. News and World Reports rankings and by the most recent Shanghai Rankings, and "Earth and Environmental Sciences" ranking #9 among all institutions in the world by the most recent Nature Index rankings.
+It has maintained a reputation of excellence for more than 100 years with its graduate program ranked in the top 20 in the nation, “geosciences” and "earth sciences" more broadly both ranked #1 in the world by the most recent U.S. News and World Report rankings and by the most recent Shanghai Rankings, and "Earth and Environmental Sciences" ranking #9 among all institutions in the world by the most recent Nature Index rankings.
 As well, the department’s “remote sensing” research is ranked #21 and #19 in the world.

 The undergraduate major in geological sciences offers two options, each leading to a bachelor of arts (B.A.) degree.
 Students who would like to acquire a basic knowledge of geology while majoring in some other field should consider the minor program in geology: